remyh1369/aws-eb-log-retrieval/README.md

 # aws-eb-log-retrieval - Guide

+This module is aimed to provide a fully integrated log retrieval service that will periodically find the latest logs from your Elastic Beanstalk environments and send them to a third-party platform for analyzing and monitoring purposes.
+EC2 instances of your Elastic Beanstalk environments will be dynamically found and accessed via SSH so that specific log files can be tailed and, eventually, sent over HTTP through an endpoint.
+You can keep the tailed logs locally if you do not want to send them to a third-party platform.

-1. Configure the EB environments you want to monitor with the required parameters:
+1. Configure EB environments you want to monitor with the following parameters:
     - Log files to retrieve
     - Does the rotation of some log files need to be taken care of?
     - Key pem file path for each of your EB environment